DIY Bags and Accessories with Crystals

 Start by cutting about 2 metres of neylon cord.
 Thread 4 beads onto the string and place the beads in the centre of the cord.

-Pass one of the string ends through the last bead (opposite way through)...
-So a circle is formed.
+Pass one of the string ends through the last bead (in the opposite direction) to form a circle.

 Thread 2 beads on the left string and 1 bead on the right string.

-Pass the right string through the 2nd bead on the left string (opposite through.... ) all the way through in the opposite direction, as this bag consists of circles.
+Pass the right string through the 2nd bead on the left string in the opposite direction ... all the way through, as this bag consists of circles.

-Continue in the same way to make circles.....
-Make 15 circles.
+Continue in the same way making circles..... in total 15 circles.
 Now it's time to make the last circle...

 Thread 3 beads on the right string.